machacekmartin/livewire/docs/computed-properties.md

 In Livewire, another way to cut down on boilerplate in your components is by omitting the `render()` method entirely.
 When omitted, Livewire will use its own `render()` method returning the corresponding Blade view by convention.

-In these case, you obviously don't have a `render()` method from which you can pass data into a Blade view.
+In these cases, you obviously don't have a `render()` method from which you can pass data into a Blade view.

 Rather than re-introducing the `render()` method into your component, you can instead provide that data to the view via computed properties: